turingschool/front-end-curriculum/projects/curiously-native.md

 ## Extensions

-* Infinite Scroll to view more photos
-* See trending posts
-* Show pictures that match a hashtag
-* Search for a user
+* Add an additional scene with two more data visualizations and animations (15 pts)
+* Persist data in a MySql database using Realm (20 pts)

 ---------